Factions is built around a community-written storyline that develops based on match outcomes and interactive lore event decisions.

 —The mad Summoner Thomas Gnox

 Riot’s “Great Retcon” marks a critical point in League lore.
-With the Great Retcon, Riot declared that it was removing certain extraneous elements from the lore of League of Legends, such as the League of Legends.
+With the Great Retcon, Riot declared that it was removing certain extraneous elements from the lore of League of Legends, such as, you know, the League of Legends.
 Because the world doesn’t have enough reboots and remakes already, they then set about rewriting the lore of a number of Champions and other fundamental story elements.
 To follow the Great Retcon, we would have had to abandon the core concept (Lana!) of Factions, and indeed delete the players (Summoners) from the universe.
 This we decline to do.

 While Factions canon rejects the Great Retcon itself, we do our best to incorporate new post-retcon lore into traditional pre-retcon Riot lore and Factions lore.
 (Example: we fused the pre-retcon “yar har har” Gangplank with the post-retcon “I’LL <verb> YER <bodypart>” super-edgy Gangplank in our Burning Tides event.)
 We’ve been doing this kind of thing for a while, as rewriting Champion lore from scratch has long been something of a running joke with Riot.
 (It’s not surprising that Warwick’s new lore says he doesn’t know who he is or where he came from, given that the poor guy’s history has been retconned like three times.)
 When faced with lore changes, our objective is to “make it all true”, and to have fun while doing so.
 As a symbolic affirmation of our commitment to incorporate as much new Riot lore as possible, we even took a bit of a “nuTrek” approach: technically speaking, the Riot lore-verse is a parallel reality, perhaps one in which Summoner Thomas Gnox’s attempt to wipe the League from history was successful.